 In addition to these priorities, the Ministry has a diverse programme of work across the transport system, from oversight of major investments in our cities and regions, to ensuring a fit for purpose regulatory regime across the sector.
-In this challenging time, I look forward to continuing to work with the Ministry to ensure the transport system enables social and economic growth, plays its part in our response to the climate emergency, improves people's safety and wellbeing, and supports the recovery from COVID-19.
+In this challenging time, I look forward to continuing to work with the Ministry to ensure the transport system enables social and economic growth, plays its part in our response to the climate emergency, builds back better for a more resilient future and improves people's safety and well-being.